Tim Horton (American football): Playing career

+Horton was a two time all-state running back in football and a two-time all-state sprinter in track & field while attending Conway High School in Conway, Arkansas.
+He was inducted to the Conway High School Wampus Cat Hall of Fame in 2019, and the Arkansas Sports Hall of Fame in 2021.
+He was offered a scholarship to play football for the Arkansas Razorbacks by then-head coach Ken Hatfield.

+Horton played wide receiver and returned punts during his career at Arkansas from 1986 to 1989.
+He was a four time letter-winner, and three-year starter.
+As a senior, Horton was a team captain and earned second-team All-Southwest Conference honors.
+He helped lead the Razorbacks to four straight bowl appearances and back-to-back Southwest Conference titles in 1988 and 1989.
+Some of the biggest victories for Arkansas during Horton's time in Fayetteville included wins over the Texas Longhorns in Austin in 1986 and 1988, beating #7 Texas A&M in Little Rock in 1986, beating A&M in 1988 and 1989 to secure the SWC title, and beating Houston and Heisman Trophy winner Andre Ware in 1989.

 Coaching career

 Appalachian State

 Following Horton's playing career, he joined the coaching staff at Appalachian State.
 In his time with the Mountaineers, Horton helped guide the program to a 67–32 record during eight seasons, including Southern Conference championships in 1991 and 1995 and five NCAA Division I-AA playoff appearances.
 He coached the wide receivers and tight ends in his first three seasons, before transitioning to the running backs prior to the 1993 season.

 Air Force (1st stint)

 Horton was hired as the wide receivers coach at Air Force prior to the 1999 season.
 He held this position through the 2004 season, before switching over to running backs for the 2005 season.
 As a result of his work, Horton was recognized by the Fellowship of Christian Athletes Colorado chapter as one of its 2004 coaches of the year.

 Kansas State

 In 2006, Horton served as the running backs coach for the Kansas State Wildcats.
 He helped guide the team to a Texas Bowl appearance while mentoring future NFL running backs Thomas Clayton and James Johnson.